The Borrowers (novel): Plot

 The Boy delivers Arrietty's letter and returns with a mysterious response asking Arrietty to tell Aunt Lupy to come back.
 Pod catches Arrietty taking the letter from the Boy and brings her home.
-After Arrietty confesses everything she has told the Boy, Pod and Homily fear the Boy will figure out where they live and that they will be forced to emigrate.
-The Boy soon does find the Clocks' home, but far from wishing them harm, he brings them gifts of dollhouse furniture from the nursery.
-They experience a period of "borrowing beyond all dreams of borrowing" as the Boy offers them gift after gift.
-In return, Arrietty is allowed to go outside and read aloud to him.
+After Arrietty confesses everything she has told the Boy, Pod and Homily fear they will be forced to emigrate.
+The Boy soon finds the Clocks' home and brings them gifts of dollhouse furniture from the nursery.
+They experience a period of "borrowing beyond all dreams of borrowing" as the Boy returns with gift after gift.
+In return, Arrietty is allowed to go outside and read to him.

-Eventually Mrs Driver suspects the Boy of stealing after catching him trying to open a curio cabinet full of valuable miniatures.
+Driver suspects the Boy of stealing after catching him trying to open a curio cabinet full of valuable miniatures.

 One night she finds Arrietty's house from the bright candle light shining through the floorboards.

-Believing this is where he has been caching his stolen goods, she peers beneath the boards and is horrified to discover the Borrowers in their home.
+Believing this is where the Boy cached his stolen goods, Driver peers beneath the boards and is horrified to discover the Borrowers in their home.

 To prevent the Boy from helping the Borrowers escape, she locks him in his room until it is time for him to return to India.

 Meanwhile, she hires a rat catcher to fumigate the house in order to trap the Borrowers.

-Mrs Driver cruelly allows the Boy out of his room so that he can watch when the Borrowers' bodies are found.
-The Boy manages to escape her and, running outside, break open the grating in hopes of providing his friends with an escape route.
-As he waits for them to emerge, the cab arrives to take him away.
-Mrs Driver drags him to the cab and forces him inside, leaving the fate of the Borrowers unknown.
+Driver cruelly allows the Boy out of his room so that he can watch when the Borrowers' bodies are found.

+The Boy manages to escape her and, running outside, he breaks open the grating in hopes of providing an escape route.

+As he waits for the Borrowers to emerge, the cab arrives to take him away.
+Driver drags him to the cab and forces him inside, leaving the fate of the Borrowers unknown.

 Some time later, the Boy's sister (a young Mrs May) visits the home herself in hopes of proving her brother's stories were real.
 She leaves small gifts at the badgers' sett, which are gone the next time she checks.
 Later she finds a miniature memoranda book in which the entire story of the Borrowers has been written, presumably by Arrietty.
-However, when Kate rejoices that the book means that the Borrowers survived and that the whole story was true, Mrs May points out that "Arrietty's" handwriting was identical to Mrs May's brother's.
+When Kate rejoices that the book means that the Borrowers survived and that the whole story was true, Mrs May points out that "Arrietty's" handwriting was identical to Mrs May's brother's.